zhouzypaul/object-recognition-imu/README.md

 Please note that the YOLO in this repo is a bit different from the <a href="https://github.com/AlexeyAB/darknet.git"> official release </a>, as the YOLO in this repo is better integrated with the post-processing model.

+- If you are nto using YOLO as your object detection algorithm, please build the algorithm of your choice under this folder, and change the follwing scripts:
+    1. `object_dict.py`. change the `object_to_index` dictionary to fit the classes of your detection algorithm
+    2. `iou_update.py` & `kf_update.py`.
+Change the `process_img()` function to use your algorithm's detection function
+    3. `observation.py`.
+Please parse the detection result of a single frame into the form
+    ```
+        a list of objects: [obj1, obj2, obj3, ..., obj N], where N is the total number of bounding boxes in the frame
+        an object is a list of full probability distribution over all classes: obj = [class1, class2, ..., class M], where M is the total number of classes your algorithm can recognize
+        a class is a tuple: class = (confidence, (x, y, w, h)),
+        where confidence is the confidence of the object being that class, x, y is the x, y coordinates of the center of the bounding box of the object, w, h are the width and heighht of the bounding box
+    ```

+- If you are not using a conventional IMU/camera coordinate system orientation, please adjust the function `compute_displacement_pr` in `imu/displacement.py`

 ---